fast-aircraft-design/FAST-OAD/README.md

 also adding/removing disciplines to match the need of your study.

 Currently, FAST-OAD is bundled with models for commercial transport aircraft of years 1990-2000.
-Other models will come and you may create your own models and use them instead of bundled ones.
+Other models will come, and you may create your own models and use them instead of bundled ones.

 More details can be found in the [official documentation](https://fast-oad.readthedocs.io/).

+>**_Note_**:
+>
+> Since version 1.0, FAST-OAD aims at providing a stable core software to
+> propose a safe base for development of custom models.
+>
+> Models in FAST-OAD are still a work in progress.

 Install
 -------